explorigin/portfolio/packages/frptools/README.md

 # FRP tools

-Observer and computed value stores designed to work together for storing real state and derived state.
+Observer and Computed value stores designed to work together for storing real state and derived state.

 # [observable](./src/observable.js)

 `observable` is a simple value store that can report when its value changes.
 It is good for wrapping external props passed into a component so compute types can dependent on them.
+It can also be used to receive events such as *window.onresize* to always provide the current viewport size.

+NOTE: Javascript has a proposal for a thing called an [Observable](https://github.com/tc39/proposal-observable).
+This is not an implementation of that.
+They do serve similar functions (provide a way to communicate when a value changes) but the tc39 proposal is more about event input sources and can communicate errors and be extended.
+This implementation is designed to be as small and simple as possible.
+Extending it is done via [Computed] instances depending on them.
+I may rename `observable` to `property` in a future major release to avoid this confusion.

 ## Usage